ROCm/MIOpen/doc/src/Getting_Started_FusionAPI.md

 The following sections further elaborate the above steps as well as give code examples to make these ideas concrete.

 ## Intended Audience
-The primary consumer of the fusion API is either the MIGraph Library or other high level frameworks such as TensorFlow/XLA etc.
+The primary consumer of the fusion API are high level frameworks such as TensorFlow/XLA etc.

 ## Fusion Plan